0xflair/examples/react/custom-nft-minting-sales/README.md

 ## :fire: Quick Start

-1. Create a new stream in [Flair's dashboard](https://app.flair.finance/streams).
-Note that you will be the full owner of staking contract.
+1. Create a new NFT collection using [Flair's dashboard](https://app.flair.finance/collections).
+Note that you will be the full owner of smart contract.
 2. Grab your contract address and chain ID, and update [App.tsx](./src/App.tsx):
-   * Set `STREAM_CONTRACT_ADDRESS` to your deployed contract address you get from Flair's dashboard > Streams > your-stream > Deploy tab.
+   * Set `COLLECTION_CONTRACT_ADDRESS` to your deployed contract address you get from Flair's dashboard > Collections > your-collection > Deploy tab.
-   * Set `STREAM_CHAIN_ID` depending on the contract chain.
+   * Set `COLLECTION_CHAIN_ID` depending on the contract chain.
 Use `1` for Eth mainnet, `4` for Rinkeby testnet, `137` for Polygon mainnet.
-3. Run the react app in the `community-airdrop-reward-stream` directory:
+3. Run the react app in the `custom-nft-minting-sales` directory:

    ```sh
    npm start